BBCeng.info

 Some examples of the achievements are summarised in this 2006 article from a free magazine called Connections, which was delivered to each household in the Kingswood and Tadworth area.

-Link to BBC Research publication archive including "BBC Engineering" and "BBC Monographs"
+Link to the BBC Research website, which includes "BBC Engineering" and "BBC Monographs".

 Kingswood Warren